If you are looking for a definition of sexual assault, please review this information.

 Do you understand consent and its importance during sexual activity?
 If you don’t, you’re not alone.
-The Canadian Women’s Foundation surveyed Canadians and found that only 1 in 3 Canadians understand what sexual consent means.
-Take a few minutes to educate yourself—because sex without consent isn’t sex at all—it’s sexual assault.
+In 2018 the Canadian Women’s Foundation surveyed Canadians and found that only 1 in 3 Canadians understand what sexual consent means.
+Take a few minutes to educate yourself—because sex without consent isn’t sex at all…it’s sexual assault.

 Child Sexual Abuse

 If you are worried that a child is being sexually abused, or a child has told you that he/she has been sexually abused, here’s what you need to know and do.
 Learn to spot grooming behaviours, a tactic used by sexual predators.
 As part of our public education programming, SSAIC offers a child sexual abuse prevention program designed for Grade 4 classrooms, which is presented each year from January – March in both the Saskatoon Public & Catholic school systems.

 For the Media

 Are you a journalist or copywriter/editor for a news or media outlet?
-We have an amazing and detailed resource to help you navigate the complexities of writing about sexual abuse and assault.
+Visit our Media Room.

 Our brochures and other resources are available to download or you can request them using our order form.
 Check out our resources page.